 - Chromosome Casting: Unlike its predecessor, there are no female characters in this line.

-- Drill Tank: Many of the Power Miners' vehicles, but especially the Thunder Driller.
+- Drill Tank: Many of the Power Miners' vehicles, but especially the Thunder Driller, a large armored vehicle with an enormous drill.

-- Elaborate Underground Base: The Underground Mining Station and Lavatraz.
+- Elaborate Underground Base: The Underground Mining Station and Lavatraz are the Power Miners' underground bases.

-- Family-Friendly Firearms: Most of the weapons in the 2010 wave of sets feature water guns.
-It makes more sense when you consider the monster of the week.
+- Family-Friendly Firearms: Most of the weapons in the 2010 wave of sets feature Water Guns.
+It makes more sense when you consider they're fighting Lava Monsters.

 - Faux Shadow: Doc's online bio mentioned something about a portal.
 It was expected that this was foreshadowing the source of the Rock Monsters... but nope, it was never mentioned again.